Benjamin-Tomkins/CV-2022/README.md

 + Aced <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/big_data.png">MIT’s Big Data</a> course.
 + Did one of those online courses from Brown University, in <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/linear_algebra.png">Applied Linear Algebra in Python</a>.
 + And, am also experienced in prototyping, manufacturing (virtual and physical), and 3D printing (stereolithography).

+#### <a name="UI"></a>UX/UI Design :

++ `Self-aligning wound healing plasters` __ efficiently reducing caesarean section scars without surgery **[in-dev]
++ `Proof of concept for a tiered compiler` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
++ `Integrated database numerical engine` __ enabling computation on medical data without violating patient confidentiality.
++ `Ai Cancer detection system` __ analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
++ `Ai system for SLR lenses` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.
++ `Representing numbers in cool new ways` __ buy me a drink and I'll draw you a picture.
++ `Cool plant/aeroponics stuff` __ buy me a drink and I'll still not tell you #NDA

 #### <a name="FAQ"></a>FAQ :
 Are you on social media?